 Even in situations where it's possible to follow THX or Dolby speaker set-up guidelines to a T, sonic fine-tuning still needs to be done to achieve a realistic soundscape.
 Professional AV installers use specialized software to ensure home theater sound is properly balanced, tonally and spatially.

-Imbalances in tone can result in dialogue that is hard to discern or sound that is boomy or muffled, while spatial imbalances can wreak havoc on the illusion of "being there," which depends on sonic elements being properly located in the sound field - like the rat-a-tat-tat of machinegun fire moving across the screen or crickets chirping in the background.
+Imbalances in tone can result in dialogue that is hard to discern or sound that is boomy or muffled, while spatial imbalances can wreak havoc on the illusion of "being there," which depends on sonic elements being properly located in the sound field — like the engine of a speeding moving across the screen or crickets chirping in the background.

 The beauty of AV receivers and surround processors that form the heart of modern home theater systems is auto calibration, also known as auto setup or auto room correction.
 Place a supplied microphone in and around the listening position, and these systems literally do the work for you.